thm-mni-ii/JooMDD/new structure/development/README.md

 ##### Formatter #####
 ##### Validator #####
 ##### Project Wizard #####
+The project Wizard is available for IntelliJ and soon for PhpStorm.
+You can easy create new eJSL projects with this wizard and you can choose examples

+##### Developer information #####
+*	If you want to add an example just copy it into "resources/eJSLexamples/".
+The Wizard shows all files in this folder.
+*	To add a preview just add it to "resources/previews/ with the same name as the example.

+*	If you want to change the description, version ... go to the plugin.xml
+*	If you want to export the plugin go to Path: C:\Users\"user"\ .IdeaIC15\system\plugins-sandbox\plugins\ .
+Compress the ProjectWizard-folder into a zip file.
+Now you can install the .zip via install plugin from disk...

+*	for PhpStorm compatibility the "projectfile".iml is in the folder .idea and not visible in the ide.

 #### (De-)Serializer Handlers ####
 The Eclipse editor provides an extension to (de-)serialize *eJSL-instances* to/from *xmi-files*.
 This is done by two